programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 ```

 ### Missing Data
-As stated previously, as this is an ongoing project, this dataset contains entries both completed as well as ones currently in progress.
+As mentioned, this is an ongoing project so this dataset contains completed entries and entries still in-progress.
 This means that there are records in our dataset that contain missing information.
 Cells where no information, including whitespace, is present is known as a `null value` and is shown as `NaN`.
-Sometimes, especially in larger research projects, you might need to present progress reports or a proof of concept as part of your preliminary research.
-This means that you would be pulling from an incomplete dataset, similar to the one with which we are working.
-The public might be transcribing menus from oldest to newest while on the backend records have already been created for each menu cataloged.
-Therefore, you have records and unique identification for every menu but not the transcription data to possess said records.
-If you are interested in events tied to earlier dates but not later ones, it might be prudent to begin processing your collected data prior to the completion of the project.
+Sometimes, especially in large research projects, you might need to present progress reports or a proof of concept as part of your preliminary research.
+This means that you would be pulling from an incomplete dataset, similar to the one we are working with in this lesson.
+Crowdsourced researchers might be transcribing menus from oldest to newest while on the backend records have already been created for each menu cataloged.
+You would have records and unique identification for every menu but not the transcription data to possess those records.
+If you are interested in events tied to earlier dates but not later ones, for example, it might be strategic to begin processing your collected data before the completion of the project.

 It is useful to see which columns in your dataset contain null values.
 The function `df.isnull()` identifies null values cell by cell in your dataset, and, if run, will return your dataset populated by Booleans, with True meaning the cell is a null.
-While this might be interesting to view, a table populated entirely by True/False values is difficult to read and hard to interpret.
-By adding `.sum()` to the end of the function, Python will return an overview, the names of each column header alongside the total number of times a cell is marked True in each column.
-Therefore, by inputting the code
+This can be interesting to see, but a table populated only by True/False values is difficult to read and hard to interpret.
+By adding `.sum()` to the end of the function, Python will return an overview, showing the names of each column header and the total number of times a cell is marked True in each column.
+Input the code

 ```
 print(df.isnull().sum())
 ```

-into your Python file and then running it with `python nypl-menu.py`, a report of column headers and the amount of nulls per column are returned, below.
+into your Python file and then run it with `python nypl-menu.py`, and a report of column headers and the amount of nulls per column are returned, as below..

 ```
 id                   0